Download & Other Tools

 Kidsdata.org provides the following indicators of food security:

-A child's family income must fall below 130% of the federal poverty guidelines ($30,615 for a family of four in 2013-2014) to qualify for free meals, or below 185% of the federal poverty guidelines ($43,568 for a family of four in 2013-2014) to qualify for reduced-cost meals.
+A child's family income must fall below 130% of the federal poverty guidelines ($30,615 for a family of four in 2013-2014) to qualify for free meals, or below 185% of the federal poverty guidelines ($43,568 for a family of four in 2013-2014) to qualify for reduced cost meals.

-- The number of individuals and number and percentage of households, by race/ethnicity of household contact, participating in the CalFresh supplemental food program, formerly known as Food Stamps.
+- The number of individuals and the number and percentage of households, by race/ethnicity of household contact, participating in the CalFresh supplemental food program, formerly known as Food Stamps.
 More than half of CalFresh recipients are children, according to the data source, the California Department of Social Services (CDSS).

 - The number and percentage of K-12 public school students who are eligible to receive free or reduced price school meals overall, and by eligibility status (i.e., the number and percentage of students who are eligible to receive free school meals, eligible for reduced price school meals, and not eligible for this program).